Education Resources

 Young Sound Seekers offers a collection of listening activity lessons that promote the value of natural and cultural soundscapes―for human wellness, wildlife communication, habitat health, and storytelling.
 Through sensory learning, these lessons give educators and park interpreters a deeper understanding of how listening can impart information about diverse habitats, cultural history of local lands, and how ecology and health are influenced by sound.

-Click below to visit the universally-designed activity lessons –Great for a wider audience including those with accessibility needs and sensory sensitivities.
+Click below to visit the universally-designed activity lessons – Great for a wider audience including those with accessibility needs and sensory sensitivities.

 Lesson 1: Listen Pair Share

-Participants will learn to perceive layers and distinguish components of the soundscape around them, while focusing attention completely on the task of listening.
+Participants learn to perceive layers and distinguish components of the soundscape around them, while focusing attention completely on the task of listening.

 Lesson 2: Good Vibes